 Few things can provoke a stronger instinctual response than the prospect of food shortages.
 So it is not surprising that many are becoming aware of the vulnerabilty of our food systems.
 Especially when tied to global supply chains.

-Price inflation and growing concerns about the quality and safety of our food supplies have also been motivational for a rapid expansion in community gardens all around the globe.
-Not only do these co-operative projects provide the landless and land-poor (though not necessarily lacking resources) with an outlet for a great outdoor activity with mental health benefits, it also helps to reconnect an increasingly urban populace with food production, and the opportunity to supply themselves with nutritious food of their choosing.
+Price inflation and concerns about the quality and safety of food have also motivated a rapid expansion in community gardens.
+Around the globe, co-operative projects provide the landless and land-poor (though not necessarily lacking resources) with an outlet for gardening.
+This is a great outdoor activity with mental health benefits.
+It also helps to reconnect an increasingly urban populace with food production.
+And it gives people the opportunity to supply themselves with nutritious food of their choosing.

 Building capacity and access to community gardens is of benefit to everyone.
 To be clear, I don’t think they’ll contribute greatly to global food supplies in the short term.
-But the individual and social benefits of participation, however small, in sowing, tending and harvesting some of your own food are immeasurable.
+But the individual and social benefits of participation, however small, in sowing, tending and harvesting some of your own food, are immeasurable.
 And I also believe that agroforestry, specifically through forest gardens, has tremendous potential to complement the community garden movement.

 Trees and tall shrubs can also function to mitigate some of the less pleasant aspects of city life.
 They dampen noise, trap pollutants, dust and odours.
-Trees cool and moisten the summer air and, when of sufficient size, will shelter adjacent buildings from hot and cold, decreasing the need for air conditioning and heating, respectively.
+Trees cool and moisten the summer air.
+And, when of sufficient size, will shelter adjacent buildings from hot and cold.
+This decreases the need for air conditioning and heating, respectively.

 I’d love to hear from anyone who already participates in a community forest garden program or is planning one.
 Please share your story in the comment form, or send me a note via my contact page or Twitter.